jeremy-cxf/sigsci-iis-agent-module-install/README.md

 This tool will do the following:
 - Install the agent  (version specified)
-- Install the module (version specifiec)
+- Install the module (version specified)
 - Install IIS if not installed.

 If a secretaccesskey and accesskeyid are not provided, it will install, but the agent cannot bootstrap to log to the control plane or provide advice to the module for requests.